 10. Taku Glacier

 The Taku Glacier is believed to be the largest and thickest alpine glacier in the world.
 The glacier sits in Taku Inlet and is approximately 36 miles long.

 It is a tidewater glacier which means that it is known to advance and release icebergs and then retreat.
 The glacier is located just southeast of Juneau and you can even stay close by at the Taku Glacier Lodge.

 If you’re visiting Juneau via land or air and want to spend more time than on a cruise, you can stay at Glacier Bay Lodge and take your time exploring the area.
 Near the lodge is a visitors center, exhibits, kayak rentals, and campgrounds.
 You can also take a variety of guided walking tours.
 In addition to that, you can also explore Glacier Bay National Park by booking yourself on a boat tour of the area.

 If you have a car or are willing to get a car rental, you can head north of Juneau on Glacier Highway to the Shrine of S. Therese.
 The shrine is dedicated to the patron saint of Alaska and sits above the Lynn Canal.
 It is about a 20 minutes drive out of Juneau Alaska proper.

 In this area, you’ll see some of the biggest and most beautiful homes in the city.
-You can park your vehicle and go down to the coastline to spot whales and sea lions and take a walk along the shores.
+You can park your vehicle and go down to the coastline to do some whale watching, spy on sea lions and take a walk along the shores.